CircuitVerse/CircuitVerse/README.md

 **Note:** You might want to use the docker instructions if you do not want to setup your own environment.

-* Install ruby using RVM, use ruby-2.6.5
+* Install ruby using RVM, use ruby-2.6.5 (see instructions below for how to do this on Windows using WSL)
 * Install bundler : `gem install bundler`
 * Install Dependencies: `bundle install`
 * Configure your DB in config/database.yml, copy config/database.example.yml (Note : check for postgres password and update it in place of "postgres")